aweymo/cs_howto/index.md

 - template: hero-banner-w-image
   block: hero-2
   background_image: uploads/uploads/2022/mapping-language-2022-capstone-project.png
-  content: <br>This project is both a historical research project and a pedagogical
+  content: '<br>This project is both a historical research project and a pedagogical
     tool that can be used by researchers to create new connections between these materials.
     The exhibit was designed to provide researchers with multiple <strong>"ways in"</strong>
     to this material, depending on their learning preferences.<br><br>Researchers